fmaussion/climate_risks_2024/book/ready/03-download.md

 ### CMIP6 1979-2100 temperature data

-This is the list of Earth System Models (ESMs, sometimes still called Global Circulation Models GCMs) and scenarios for which I provide temperature data.
+This is the list of Earth System Models (ESMs), sometimes still called Global Circulation Models (GCMs) and scenarios for which I provide temperature data.
 The data is already regridded to a common 2° grid and averaged to monthly values.

 ```{include} cmip6-list.md
 ```